binhcn/tech-bank/jpa.md

   - a field in object is a column in the table
 - The famous framework for ORM is Hibernate, EclipseLink, OpenJPA,...

+JPA
+- Java Persistance API
+- JPA is basically specification provided by Java in order to manage relational data inside your application bu using OOP principle

 References: